Table of Contents

 User Consent and Opt-Out

-This is the area that brings the most questions.
+This is the area that brings up the most questions.
 (And with consent requirements varying from regulation to regulation and country to country, it’s no wonder.)
 Let’s first discuss the user consent requirements for each of the main privacy regulations most organizations will be considering: ePrivacy, GDPR, and CCPA.

 ePrivacy Directive (EU “Cookie Laws”)

 The restrictions with respect to consent and user choice vary a bit from country to country.
-Some countries will require explicit affirmative consent prior to the placement or accessing of any cookies on the user’s browser, while others have some carve-outs in this requirement for analytics platforms (such as just basic GA4 tracking).
+Some countries will require explicit affirmative consent before the placement or accessing of any cookies on the user’s browser, while others have some carve-outs in this requirement for analytics platforms (such as just basic GA4 tracking).
 Here you’ll want to consult your organization’s legal council to determine how they want to interpret each country’s laws.
 It is important to note that exceptions for consent with respect to analytics platforms only apply if you are not using any additional advertising features associated with GA4 (we’ll get to this shortly).

 As a general rule, most countries in Europe have legislation that requires explicit consent prior to the placement or accessing of cookies for analytics purposes.
 For Google Analytics 4, since those default cookies are going to be placed whenever the GA4 tags execute, this means that the Google Analytics 4 tags should not fire until a user has explicitly consented to tracking.
 The implication of this for your analytics reporting is that no data will be collected for those users that do not consent, nor will data be collected for consenting users until they give an affirmative consent indication.
 Compared to historical numbers in your reporting, there will be a drop in the amount of data being collected; we usually see a 40-60% reduction in the volume of visitors tracked once explicit consent is implemented.